-CENTER FOR HUMAN SERVICESNEEDED: Youth volunteers, ages 13 to 17, are needed to serve as defense and prosecution attorneys, jury members, bailiffs and court clerks.
-The Youth Court process offers first-time juvenile defendants, who have admitted responsibility for their offense, an opportunity to have their case heard by a jury of their peers with an adult volunteer judge experienced in juvenile law presiding.
-Adult volunteers 18 and older who are knowledgeable of the law are also needed to act as judges to preside over the court and serve as mentors to assist volunteer attorneys with trial preparation.
+Volunteers needed for ongoing positions: CENTER FOR HUMAN SERVICESNEEDED: Volunteers 13 to 17 are needed to serve as defense and prosecution attorneys, jury members, bailiffs and court clerks.
+The Youth Court process offers first-time juvenile defendants who have admitted responsibility for their offense an opportunity to have their case heard by a jury of their peers with an adult volunteer judge experienced in juvenile law presiding.
+Adult volunteers 18 and older, who are knowledgeable of the law, are also needed to act as judges to preside over the court and serve as mentors to assist volunteer attorneys with trial preparation.
 The court sessions are usually held during the evening bimonthly on Wednesdays in Modesto and on the third Tuesday in Oakdale.

 CONTACT: Liz Elizondo at (209) 526.1476 or firstname.lastname@example.org

 INTER-FAITH MINISTRIESNEEDED: Volunteers 16 and older are needed to help provide food and clothing to needy individuals and families weekdays.
 Warehouse volunteers pick up, receive, sort and distribute food to clients; Food Pantry volunteers interview clients, offer support and referrals, bag grocery orders and stock shelves; and Clothes Closet volunteers sort clothing and assist in the community clothes closet.
 Volunteers are needed Monday through Friday from 8:30 a.m. to 4:30 p.m., depending on the position.
 Volunteers must be at least 18 years old, or 16 to 17 years old with parental permission, and be able to lift at least 25 to 40 pounds, depending on the position.